magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Leave when empty
 ----------------

-| We did not write the description to this field.
+| Hang the calls in queue when there's no one to answer.